 Pennsylvania law has a “zero tolerance” policy when it comes to underage drinking.
 If any alcohol is detected in the blood or breath of an underage driver, they can be charged with underage DUI.

 While drivers 21 and over get a bit of leeway when it comes to their BAC, drivers under the age of 21 are in danger of getting a DUI even after just one small drink.
 The consequences of getting a DUI at such a young age can be severe because often, the consequences go beyond traditional legal consequences.
 These may interfere with college applications and could be very expensive and time-consuming.

 These problems, among many others, are why you must contact an experienced Berks County Underage DUI Lawyer if you have been convicted of DUI.

 Resolving Your Charge

 The ARD program can quickly and completely resolve your case without having your driver’s license suspended.
-You’ll be placed under supervision, but in many cases, will still able to keep your job and ability to provide for your family while resolving your case.
-An experienced attorney can help you get into the program and benefit from its advantages.
+You’ll be placed under supervision, but in many cases, will still be able to keep your job and ability to provide for your family while resolving your case.
+An experienced Berks County DUI lawyer can help you get into the program and benefit from its advantages.

-The accuracy of the blood testing and field sobriety testing must also be considered.
-Due to the potential for human error, these tests may have faulty results.
-You will benefit from an experienced DUI attorney who will evaluate the facts of your case and determine the defenses that will best resolve your charge.
+As you can see, due to the potential for human error, these tests may have faulty results.
+You will benefit from an experienced Berks County DUI lawyer who will evaluate the facts of your case and determine the defenses that will best resolve your charge.